Up to 50% off sofas & mattresses — limited‑time deals.

 What if I can only sleep on my stomach?

-Use a very thin head pillow and add support under the hips or lower stomach to reduce lumbar strain.
+Use a very thin head pillow and add support under the hips or lower stomach to reduce strain.

 Why does my pain feel worse only in the morning?